Lands Preserved by the Purchase of Agricultural Conservation Easements (PACE) Program

 Why is this important?

-Our award-winning PACE program is intended to preserve agricultural land in the County.
 The program is based on the framework of what is traditionally referred to as a Purchase of Development Rights (PDR) program.
 Under the PACE program, willing agricultural property owners are compensated for placing a perpetual easement on their agricultural property that limits future uses and extinguishes future development potential.
-As a result, the agricultural land is preserved and the property owner receives compensation that can make its continued use for agriculture more viable.
+As a result, the agricultural land is preserved, and the property owner receives compensation that can make its continued use for agriculture more viable.

 Where are we going?